 Memory-based systems are also considered to be important components of emotions.
-In quartet theory, the hippocampal-centered system, which mainly involves the hippocampus and amygdala, corresponds to the system \cite{KOELSCH20151}.
-Amygdala activity in emotions is important, and it has extensively been studied.
-The Yakovlev circuit is a well-known limbic circuit, and the amygdala is included in the circuit \cite{YAKOVLEV1948}.
-The Papez circuit is also a well-known limbic circuit that includes the hippocampus \cite{papez1937}.
-Although they are independent as circuits, they interact with each other through the cortex, basal ganglia, and diencephalon, and are closely related \cite{mendoza2007clinical}.
+In the quartet theory, the hippocampal-centered system, which mainly involves the hippocampus and the amygdala, are the important brain structures involved in emotion \cite{KOELSCH20151}.
+Amygdala activity during the experience of emotions is important, and it has extensively been studied.
+For example, the well-known limbic circuit Yakovlev includes amygdala \cite{YAKOVLEV1948}.
+Similarly, the Papez circuit is also a well-known limbic circuit that includes the hippocampus \cite{papez1937}.
+Although these circuits are independent, they interact with each other through the cortex, basal ganglia, and diencephalon, and are closely related \cite{mendoza2007clinical}.

-As described above, emotions need to be considered as a network rather than a localized circuit because each function is interrelated.
-Several models have been proposed for integration.
-In Damassio's conceptual model, the amygdala evaluates the information; the hypothalamus induces a physical reaction; and the physical reaction actually occurs.
+As described above, emotions need to be considered as a network rather than as a localized circuit, because each function is interrelated and several models have been proposed for this integration.
+In Damasio's conceptual model, the amygdala evaluates the information, the hypothalamus induces a physical reaction, and then the physical reaction actually occurs.
 This is the emotional state.
-The information is sent to the cerebral cortex as an internal receptive sensation, integrated with the external receptive sensation, and emotional feelings are perceived \cite{Damasio}.
-In the model of Moriguchi and Komaki, a core effect (emotional state) is formed based on the interoception representing the physical state of the physical body \cite{moriguchi2013neuroimaging}.
-Emotions are perceived by integrating and categorizing core affects with information, such as contexts and concepts.
-This is a model proposed based on the alexithymia neuroimaging research.
+The information is sent to the cerebral cortex as an internal receptive sensation, integrated with external receptive sensations, and emotional feelings are perceived \cite{Damasio}.
+In the model of Moriguchi and Komaki, a core affect (i.e., emotional state) is formed based on the interoception representing the physical state of the physical body \cite{moriguchi2013neuroimaging}.
+Emotions are perceived by integrating and categorizing core affects with information such as contexts and concepts.
+This is a model that was proposed based on the alexithymia neuroimaging research.